What strategies can teachers use to support these children?

 - Persist in initiating the interaction, if the peer does not respond

-- Repeat and restate when the DLL peer does not seem to understand what you said (e.g., “Regina, can you hand me the doll’s hair clip?”
+- Repeat and restate when the EL peer does not seem to understand what you said (e.g., “Regina, can you hand me the doll’s hair clip?”
 Restated: “Give me the hair clip” [shows similar item])

 Rosa Milagros Santos, PhD